-- 1 Select Menu > Training > Indoor Trainer > Set Target Power.
+- 1 Select Training > Indoor Trainer > Set Target Power.

 - 2 Set the target power value.

-- 3 Select an activity profile.

-- 4 Select to start the activity timer.
+- 3 Select to start the activity timer.

 The resistance force applied by the trainer is adjusted to maintain a constant power output based on your speed.